usc-isi-i2/kgtk/docs/transform/ifnotempty.md

 The ifnotempty command filters a KGTK file, passing through only those rows for which one (or more) specified columns contain *nonempty* values.

+!!! note
+    The [`kgtk ifempty`](https:../ifempty/) command computes the inverse output of this command.

 ## Any or All

 When multiple columns are specified, there is the choice of requiring any of the